alientors/alientors/README.md

 - 💞️ I’m looking to collaborate on Nothing (FOR NOW :) )
 - 📫 How to reach me : You can't
 - 😄 Pronouns: HE HIM HIS
-- ⚡ Fun fact: I AN STRAIGHT
+- ⚡ Fun fact: I AM STRAIGHT

 <!---
 alientors/alientors is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.